JohnathonKoster/statamic-configurable-composer-manager/README.md

 By default the `composer` entry is set to `composer.phar`, which will instruct the addon to use the Composer executable that ships with Statamic.
 Generally you shouldn't have to modify this, but if need to, simply set this value to the full path to the Composer executable you want to use.

-A good example of when to change this is on a Windows system with a system-wide installation of Composer and the bundled Composer exectable begins throwing network connection errors.
+A good example of when to change this is on a Windows system with a system-wide installation of Composer and the bundled Composer executable begins throwing network connection errors.

 This configuration item becomes most useful when taking advantage of Statamic's environment setting interpolation: [https://docs.statamic.com/environments#environment-settings](https://docs.statamic.com/environments#environment-settings).